Colonoscopy After Colostomy Reversal: Seeking Experiences and Advice

 AlexT

-Ask them to do the colonoscopy just before your reversal then it’s one less thing to deal with while you’re healing.
-Mind over matter and positive thinking when your cancer tests come up, I get a tad nervous when my come up too.
+Ask them to do the colonoscopy just before your reversal; then it's one less thing to deal with while you're healing.
+Mind over matter and positive thinking when your cancer tests come up.
+I get a tad nervous when mine come up too.

 Syd34

-Hello DexieB further to our previous conversation as I had a very similar experience as yours.
-A year after my Hartmann surgery I had a colonoscopy which was in two parts.
-First they inserted the camera in my bowel via stoma, checked for any sign of cancer everything was normal but they found another very small polyp which was benign.
-Then checked the stump by inserting the camera via anus and checking the rectum etc which was cancer free afterward I did a CT Scan which was ok.
-Don’t worry about the colonoscopy it is going to be ok remember this time they only do a visual check for abnormalities.
+Hello DexieB, further to our previous conversation, I had a very similar experience as yours.
+A year after my Hartmann surgery, I had a colonoscopy which was in two parts.
+First, they inserted the camera into my bowel via stoma, checked for any sign of cancer; everything was normal, but they found another very small polyp which was benign.
+Then they checked the stump by inserting the camera via the anus and checking the rectum, etc., which was cancer-free.
+Afterward, I did a CT scan which was okay.
+Don't worry about the colonoscopy; it is going to be okay.
+Remember, this time they only do a visual check for abnormalities.

 Good luck.